-While all IDPs are highly vulnerable to disaster hazards due to inadequate shelters, 14 sites hosting approximately 4,563 households are at particular high risk of landslides and floods.
+While all IDPs are highly vulnerable to disaster hazards due to inadequate shelters, 12 sites hosting approximately 4,563 households are at particular high risk of landslides and floods.
 While the objective for these families is to end their displacement, small mitigation works can prevent a certain loss of shelters and assets in the upcoming rainy season.
-In two (2) of these camps (Acra North and South), families have been relocated through rental subsidy grant by IOM (awaiting for the formal closure of the camps) and one other camp (Radio Commerce), the French Red Cross is implementing small mitigation works to reduce the environmental vulnerability of the site.
+In one camp (Radio Commerce), the French Red Cross is implementing small mitigation works to reduce the environmental vulnerability of the site.
 No mitigation activities are planned for the remaining 11 camps at environmental risk.